 In the EU Next Generation, more than 3 billion will go to health.
-I think it is a unique opportunity that we shouldn’t miss out on.
-It is important that the whole ecosystem comes together with a very clear what this line of research will be.
+It is a unique opportunity we shouldn’t miss out on.
+The whole ecosystem must come together with a very clear idea of what this line of research will be.

 How has the pandemic affected the clinical trials sector?

-It has changed it a lot, because unfortunately the clinical trials sector was still very traditional.
-It is a sector that has always been on the rise, but that had stagnated a bit in terms of technology and innovation.
+It has changed a lot because, unfortunately, the clinical trials sector was still very traditional.
+It is a sector that has always been on the rise but that has stagnated a bit in terms of technology and innovation.

-Suddenly, Covid-19 arrived, and we have seen how we have been able to bring to market some vaccines that in previous times took between 12 and 15 years.
+Suddenly, Covid-19 arrived, and we have seen how we have been able to bring to market some vaccines that, in previous times, took between 12 and 15 years.
 And how did we do it?
 In a virtual way.
-We didn't go to the hospitals, it was forbidden, everything has been digitized.
+We didn't go to the hospitals; it was forbidden, and everything was digitized.

 Has the research been performed faster?

-We shared all the information, everything that came out in any publication was automatically accessible to any centre publicly.
-There has been a paradigm shift and we have seen how research can be done much faster.
+We shared all the information, and everything that came out in any publication was automatically accessible to any center publicly.
+There has been a paradigm shift, and we have seen how research can be done much faster.

-Instead of going to hospitals and delaying our processes, we can now work in far more virtual and faster ways to get product onto the market.
+Instead of going to hospitals and delaying our processes, we can now work in far more virtual and faster ways to get products onto the market.

-If we can make this work differently thanks to technology, we’ll have made great progress.
-And here Barcelona can differentiate itself and play in the Champions League of the health technology sector.
+Thanks to technology, we'll have made great progress if we can make this work differently.
+And here, Barcelona can differentiate itself and play in the Champions League of the health technology sector.
 It can be on top and build bridges with the US and Asia.